F-Society-Freaks/IPEmail/README.md

 3. Upload all .PHP files to your webserver including the includes folder
 4. Change the database credentials to your own in the config file located at: includes/config.php
 5. Open your website and try it out.

-## Note:
-This is for educational and learning purposes only!
-You may not use this for illegal purposes!
-I'am not responsible for the actions you make using this!